PvdBerg1998/hfml_data_preprocessor/README.md

 - Run the program with `RUST_BACKTRACE=1` ([tutorial for Windows](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/set_1)) and provide the backtrace
 - Provide the log file, data and template to reproduce the issue

+Please check the [known issues](https://github.com/PvdBerg1998/hfml_data_preprocessor/blob/master/KNOWN_ISSUES.md) as well.

 # Licensing
 This repository is licensed under the GNU General Public License version 3.
 This is required because the tool uses the GNU Scientific Library and makes sure everyone has free access to this source code.
 If you use this tool for publication, a reference to this repository would be appreciated.

 # Known limitations
 - Other filtering methods such as Savitzky-Golay are missing
-    - Most commonly required for visualisation, can easily be handled during postprocessing with e.g. SciPy.
+    - Most commonly required for visualization, can easily be handled during post-processing with e.g. SciPy.
 - No support for AMD GPU's
     - Could be implemented via OpenCL or VkFFT
-- No check for wrong specialisation targets
+- No check for wrong specialization targets
     - No method known to do this without writing a full TOML parser